 For this first post written in my new residence, I'm going back to the county of my birth, to the hometown of my grandmother and her sisters.
 Slatington gets its name from the local deposits of slate, which have been used over the years to make many things.
 In particular, it's been used to make school chalkboards, which is what today's post discusses.

-The marker is located at the intersection
+The marker is located at the intersection of Main and Factory Streets |

 A little history of Slatington, first.
 It was originally named Kernsville, after its first white occupant, Nicholas Kern.
 (The Lenni Lenape Native Americans were, of course, the first residents in the area.)
 Kern arrived from Switzerland in 1737 and, upon establishing his residency in the area, opened a sawmill.
 Benjamin Franklin himself was one of Kern's customers, purchasing lumber from him to use in the construction of the many forts he established in the region, including Fort Allen.
 Kern's Mill was later renamed Trucker's Mill because his son William, who took over running the mill after his father's death in 1748, was a friendly guy known colloquially as being a trockener, or joker, by his German neighbors.
-The mill has its own marker and you can read about it here
+The mill has its own marker and you can read about it here.

 My readers might remember that in my history of Fort Deshler, I mention being descended from George Kern.
 He's a relation of Nicholas's, but I'm not entirely clear what the relation was - there were (and are) a lot of Kerns, and more than one named George, so the genealogy gets a bit fuzzy.
 Nicholas had six sons and one daughter, and his descendants are all over Lehigh County today; he also had several brothers who also have descendants in the area.